• So you want to illustrate?

 Movies, famously, often struggle to match up to the expectation set when based off a book.
 At one point I even started a podcast with my friend (and brother-in-law) Caleb to try and capture the sense we both felt upon reading a great book, then watching a movie.
 There’s something there that’s hard to evoke, and book readers know it.

 That’s not to say I’m a true book snob.
-I love movies, and often enjoy movies and books together in concert, taking what I can from each form of storytelling and enjoying them for what they are.
+I love movies, and often enjoy movies and books together in concert, taking what I can from each form of story telling and enjoying them for what they are.

 A book, though (and yes I count Audible as books.
 After all story telling started as an oral tradition), has a way of drawing you in, of really diving into the depths of an idea, and following it to its end.